-3. Hosting plan – this is the service which enables your website or blog to be seen on the internet.
-Hosting also acts like your storage in the internet.
+3. Hosting plan – this is the service that enables your website or blog to be seen on the internet.
+Hosting also acts as your storage on the internet.

-I recommend you use bluehost basic plan for starters.
+I recommend you use Bluehost’s basic plan for starters.
 It costs $3.95 per month.

-3. WordPress install – this is the engine which will run your website.
+3. WordPress install – this is the engine that will run your website.
 It will be like your operating system.
 It is free to install.

 Better yet, I’ll illustrate the process of creating a website blow.
 Continue reading…